AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-06-30-swiftwebui.md

 and passes our (Text) View to that session.<br>
 Finally, from the View, SwiftWebUI creates a
 “Shadow DOM” on the server,
-renders that as HTML and sends the result to the server.
+renders that as HTML and sends the result to the browser.
 That "Shadow DOM" (and a state object kept alongside) is stored in the session.